autocloudarc/AzurePowerShellSampleDeployment/README.md

 * Extract downloaded DSC.zip file from GitHub to new directory named c:\deployment\DSC and remove original DSC.zip file.
 * Remove New-Log file function and placed the code contents inline with main script due to scope issue.
 * Use -Force parameter for Expand-Archive for DSC.zip due to: <[Write-Error], IOException> terminating error.
+* Script name truncated from log and transcript filenames. [fixed]